na-stewart/sanic-security/README.md

 * Request Two-step Verification

-Requesting verification should occur conditionally.
-For example, you would request two-step verification if a registration attempt was successful for account verification.
+Request verification if the client may not have a previously existing two-step session.
+For example, request verification during a successful registration attempt for account verification or a successful login attempt for two-factor authentication.

 Key | Value |
 --- | --- |